atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/dashboard-prototyping-and-feedback.md

 section: Prototype
 title: Dashboard Prototyping and Feedback
 meta_title: How to Prototype Dashboards
 description: Learn techniques to prototype your dashboard and iterate.
-See actual examples of prototyped dashboards and download dashboard sketch templates.
+See examples of prototyped dashboards and download dashboard templates.
 number: 90
 authors:
 - _people/matt.md